 No fees except the cost of the book.
 (Approx. $24)

 Absolutely!
 You may participate a few different ways: read the book, follow along with the study, share on social media, post chapter comments on our blog and/or Facebook page, and/or blog your responses to chapter topics on your blog and link back to our expert commentaries.
 Twitter hashtag #BeyondThePages

 - What is Ask the Author?

 The author of this book, Rae Pica, has generously agreed to follow along and participate in our blog study by answering questions from participants!
 How cool is that?! #AskAuthor

 - What if I miss the LIVE study?
 Can I still participate?

 Yes- Absolutely!
 This book study will be available online afterwards.
 This allows you to join and begin at any time.
 Decide on a pace that works for you.
+Read the assigned chapters for each session and then click on the chapters below to access the expert commentary.
 Be sure to still comment on the blog so we can all be part of your conversation as well!